-Your app package shouldn't contain any uCommerce assemblies as they will already be present on the system when your package is installed.
-Besides that uCommerce core tools like Castle Windsor or NHibernate should not be part of the package either.
+Your app package should not contain any Ucommerce assemblies as they will already be present on the system when your package is installed.
+Besides that, Ucommerce core tools like Castle Windsor or NHibernate should not be part of the package either.

-To avoid dependency conflicts between your app and other apps, it is best practice that all of your app's assembly dependencies are signed.
+To avoid dependency conflicts between your app and others, it is the best practice that all of your app's assembly dependencies are signed.

 This is to ensure that .NET always pick the right assembly if the same assembly is present in multiple versions.
-Unsigned assemblies (assmeblies with PublicKeyToken=null) are considered the same version regardless of version number of the assembly.
+Unsigned assemblies (with PublicKeyToken=null) are considered the same version regardless of the version number of the assembly.

 Your app can't contain the assembly System.Web.Mvc.

-The App Installation pipeline search the folder called "Database" for file with the following naming convention.
-AppName.SchemaVersion.sql, e.g. uCommerceDB.001.sql
+The App Installation pipeline looks for a folder called "Database" containing files with the following naming convention: AppName.SchemaVersion.sql, e.g. UcommerceDB.001.sql

-Go to the uCommerce backend and open "Settings" -> "Apps" -> "Install App" in the menu tree to the left.
-Upload the your app nupkg file and click the upload button.
+Go to the Ucommerce backend and open "Settings" -> "Apps" -> "Install App" in the menu tree to the left.
+Upload the app nupkg file and click the upload button.
 In the details page for the app click the install button.

-Your app may need to setup something for your app to work, for this there is an initialization pipeline, which is run when uCommerce starts up.
+Your app may need to set up something for it to work, for this, there is an initialization pipeline, which is run when Ucommerce starts up.

-The documentation for you app can be part of the nuget pacakge that you upload to the app store and the documentation will be hosted on our documentation site.
+The documentation for your app can be part of the NuGet package that you upload to the app store and the documentation will be hosted on our documentation site.

 Supporting your app is important because users will have questions about your app that won't be covered in your documentation, they will encounter bugs using your app and they will need your help, and Users will have suggestions to changes and extensions that you might not have thought about.